msg4naresh/Transformer_Text_classifiacation/README.md

-# Fake News Classifier Using Transaformers and Web App using FastAPI
+# Fake News Classifier Using Transformers and Web App using FastAPI

 This project aims to build a Transformer Based Learning model for classifying fake news articles.
 We use FastAPI to serve the model as a web application.